theNewDynamic/oregonsadventurecoast.com/content/sitepages/girlfriends-getaway.md

 ![The best place for a girlfriends getaway on the Oregon Coast](/img/GirlfriendsPage-Triptik.jpg)

 Take a look through our website to see all the fun you could have.
 If you have questions, we are happy to help you plan a memorable trip.
 See our [Adventures page](/adventures), our [Trip Ideas page](/tripideas) and any [upcoming events](/events) to see all there is to do on Oregon's Adventure Coast!
-Or [request a visitor's package today](/contact/#contactform).
+Or [request a visitor's packet today](/contact/#contactform).

 ![The Best Girlfriends Getaway on the Oregon Coast](/img/girlfriends-getaway-collage.jpg)